The translation of this document is outdated.

 (4) An intermediary service provider who performs transmission

-of information in an electronic communication network shall not
+of information in an electronic communications network shall not

 be liable for the automatic, intermediary or temporary storage of